elmtree-askmo/cloudcannon-app/content/learn/psychology/what-insights-have-splitbrain-research-provided-about-hemispheric-functions.md

 url: /learn/psychology/questions/what-insights-have-splitbrain-research-provided-about-hemispheric-functions
 score: -1.0
 related_article1:
-    id: 170595
+    id: 170596
-    title: What role does the epithalamus play in regulating the circadian rhythm?
+    title: >-
+        How does modern technology impact the sleep-wake cycle and internal clock regulation?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
+    url: /learn/psychology/questions/how-does-modern-technology-impact-the-sleepwake-cycle-and-internal-clock-regulation
 related_article2:
-    id: 170592
+    id: 170593
-    title: How do materialistic perspectives explain consciousness?
+    title: >-
+        What are the potential causes and effects of brain damage from trauma and stroke?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-materialistic-perspectives-explain-consciousness
+    url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
 related_article3:
-    id: 170583
+    id: 170574
-    title: What is the role of the limbic system in emotional processing and PTSD?
+    title: >-
+        How does Alzheimer's disease impact the hippocampus and long-term memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-limbic-system-in-emotional-processing-and-ptsd
+    url: /learn/psychology/questions/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory
 related_article4:
-    id: 170595
+    id: 170578
-    title: What role does the epithalamus play in regulating the circadian rhythm?
+    title: >-
+        How did the case of Phineas Gage contribute to our understanding of brain rewiring and neuroplasticity?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
+    url: /learn/psychology/questions/how-did-the-case-of-phineas-gage-contribute-to-our-understanding-of-brain-rewiring-and-neuroplasticity
 related_article5:
-    id: 170589
+    id: 170592
-    title: What is the role of serotonin in mood regulation and behavior?
+    title: >-
+        How do materialistic perspectives explain consciousness?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
+    url: /learn/psychology/questions/how-do-materialistic-perspectives-explain-consciousness
 ---

 &nbsp;